 You may think that once a ruling is made in your case, the case is over.
 However, you have many options even after a conviction.
-There is the possibility that a case can be won on an appeal.
-After a ruling, your attorney can help you exhaust the appeals process.
-An appeal may not be the best way to move forward with your case, so you will want to discuss the possibility with your attorney.
+There is the possibility that the conviction may be challenged and overturned on appeal.
+After a final ruling or determination in your case, your attorney can help you exhaust the appeals process.
+An appeal may not be the best way to move forward with your case, so you will want to discuss this possibility first with an experienced criminal defense attorney with appellate experience.

-John Calcagni has experience dealing with appeals in both civilian and military courts.
-Attorney Calcagni will use his experience with the process to help you overturn the ruling in your case.
-Contact Calcagni Law today to discuss your case and whether or not an appeal is right for you.
+John Calcagni has experience with appeals in both civilian and military courts.
+Attorney Calcagni will use his experience with the appeals process to help you overturn the ruling or conviction in your case, if possible.
+If you have experienced a negative final ruling or conviction in your case Contact Calcagni Law today to discuss your case and whether or not an appeal is right for you.

 State and Federal Appeal

 There are different processes or appeals in state and federal courts.
 It is important to have an attorney that understands the differences.
-It is also imperative that your attorney has experience with the procedures.
-Having an attorney that understand both state and federal appeal regulations can greatly improve your chance of winning an appeal.
-John Calcagni will use his experience with state and federal courts to help you win your case.
+It is also important that your attorney has experience with these procedures.
+As general rule, most lawyers who focus on trial work do not have much experience or expertise with appeals.
+These different procedures require different skill sets.
+However, there are some lawyer who are excellent trial attorneys with appeals experience.
+Having an attorney experienced in both areas and who understand the applicable rules for each can greatly improve your chance of winning an appeal.
+Criminal Defense Attorney John L. Calcagni III has trial and appeals experience in both state and federal courts to help you win your case.

 A military court is different than a civilian court.
-Depending on the court martial there are different rules for an appeal.
-If a special or general court-martial convicts your case will receive an automatic review.
-The person that reviews the case is the “convening authority.”
-The convening authority is the person that initially referred the case to the court martial.
-This person can then “mitigate” the charges or sentence.
+Depending on the court-martial there are different rules for an appeal.
+If you are convicted at a special or general court-martial, your case will receive an automatic review on appeal.
+The first person that reviews the case is the “convening authority,” or the high ranking military member that ordered your case to trial by court-martial.
+The convening authority can then “mitigate” the charges, conviction or sentence after trial by court-martial by disapproving the findings and sentence in part or in whole.

-After the initial review of the case, you can pursue an appeal in certain cases.
-The following courts will hear these cases:
+After the initial review of the case by the convening authority, you can pursue an appeal if the adverse findings and sentence are approved.
+The following courts will hear these military direct appeal cases, depending upon your branch of military service:

 - Army Court of Criminal Appeals